scvsar/respondr-lite/deployment/README.md

 # Replace YOUR_AZURE_OPENAI_API_KEY_HERE with your actual API key
 ```

-**⚠️ SECURITY NOTE**: The `secrets.yaml` file is gitignored and should NEVER be committed to version control!
+**SECURITY NOTE**: The `secrets.yaml` file is gitignored and should NEVER be committed to version control!

 ### 4. Deploy to Kubernetes